andrewney/Punt-Roulette/README.md

 # Punt-Roulette

 ## Overview
-Punt Roulette is a data analysis project to create a predictive model for the outcome of NFL drives - specifically punts.
+Punt Roulette is a data analysis project to create a predictive model for the outcome of NFL drives - specifically whether a punt will occur or not.

 ## Data Analysis Method
-The dataset I used from nflfastR, provides datapoints from every NFL play dating back to 1999, but the NFL moved the starting yardline following a touchback to the 25 yardline following the 2017 season.
-Consequently, I used data from the 2018-2020 season as the data train and 2021 data for the data test in the logistic regression.
-But since the data on each NFL play came with 400+ data points, it was necessary to narrow down to find which would be the best predictive variables for a punt.
-To selecting predictive variables, I used a k-fold validation which runs a generalized linear regression and ranks the predictive variables by how much they influence the accuracy to predict a punt, in this case.
+The dataset I used from nflfastR, provides datapoints from every NFL play dating back to 1999.
+Since the NFL moved the starting yardline following a touchback to the 25 yardline following the 2017 season, only seasons from 2018 on were relevant.
+I used data from the 2018-2020 season as the data train and the data from the 2021 season for the data test in the logistic regression.
+Beacuse the data set came with 400+ data points on each NFL play, it was necessary to narrow down to find which would be the best predictive variables for the occurrance of a punt.
+To selecting predictive variables, I used a k-fold validation which runs a generalized linear regression and ranks the predictive variables by how much they influence the modle's accuracy, in this case the accuracy to predict a punt.
 I used a combination of personal football intutiton as well as popular literature on regression models of the NFL for my initial list of predictive variables.
+From there the k-fold validation showed which variables should be

 ## Predictive Variables Used
-Of all the predictive variables tried, these were the only ones that had a significant impact on the model's ability to predict a punt
+The following are the predictive variables that most contributed to the model's ability to accuracte predict whether a punt will occur or not:
 - The win probability (as calculated by a sports book) of the team with the ball
 - The yardline that the drive begins on
 - The spread on the game (as calculated by a sports book)